mrolak203/To-Do-List/README.md

 # ToDo
-Interactive To Do List that saves input until a user deletes it
+Interactive To Do List that allows a user to add, check off, and delete tasks